alexandrelutt/alexandrelutt.github.io/_posts/2022-03-24-blueberry_muffins.md

 For 10 muffins, you'll need:

+- 115g of softened butter
-- 200g of all-purpose flour
+- 100g of sugar
-- 150g of sugar
+- 50g of brown sugar
+- 2 eggs
+- 120g of liquid cream
-- a pinch of fleur de sel
+- a pinch of <i>fleur de sel</i>
+- 220g of all-purpose flour
 - 8g of baking powder
-- 1 egg
-- 2 teaspoons of vanilla extract
-- 80g of melted butter
-- 100mL of milk
+- 60mL of milk
-- 150g of blueberries
+- 250g of blueberries

+For the topping, you'll need:
+- 2 teaspoons of brown sugar

 <div style="text-align: justify">
-<p> Start by preheating your oven at 200°C. Then, mix the eggs, salt and sugar with the vanilla extract, then add the milk and mix well until you get an homogeneous mixture.
-You can now gradually add the flour along with the baking powder.
-Mix well, and then had your melted butter.
-Lightly coat your blueberries with flour (so they don't drop at the bottom of your muffins), and gently add them to the mix.</p>
+<p> Start by preheating your oven at 220°C. Then, mix the softened butter mix both sugars, add the eggs one by one, and then the cream.
+In a separate bowl, mix the flour, the salt and the baking powder.
+Once you get an homogeneous mixture, add the flour mix to the main preparation.
+When everything is incorporated, finally add the milk.
+Lightly coat your blueberries with cornstarch (so they don't drop at the bottom of your muffins), and gently fold them into to the mix.</p>
-<p> Then, fill your cups with your preparation, an bake your muffins for 18 minutes at 200°C. Let them cool down to room temperature, and here you are!
+<p> Then, fill your cups with your preparation, add some brown sugar on top, and bake your muffins for 5 minutes at 220°C, and then 15 minutes at 200°C. Let them cool down to room temperature, and here you are!
 You're already done with your homemade blueberry muffins, congrats!</p>
 </div>